virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `onInstall` - event to set the first action that will be executed
     - cp - predefined `actions` and `events` in the example require a target node, therefore, they are filtered by *nodeGroup* as **cp**
 - `onAfterScaleOut` - event that triggers an action upon a new compute node addition
-- `onAfterRestartNode` - event that triggers an action upon restarting a compute node
+- `onAfterRestartNode` - event that triggers an action upon restarting compute nodes
 - `onAfterResetNodePassword` - event that triggers an action upon resetting a password for the first compute node in a layer

 ## Events Execution Sequence